Slowlor1ss/Reinforcement-Learning-in-a-2D-Shooter/README.md

 <img src="https://github.com/Slowlor1ss/2D-Shooter-MachineLearning/blob/main/source/Media/ShootingOneAgentEarlyGen.gif?raw=true" width="50%" height="50%"><br>
 </p>

-After lots of generations we can see that they stop shooting at random all the time and start to shoot more selectively,<br>
+After lots of generations we can see that they stop shooting at random all the time and start to shoot more selectively.<br>
-we can also see that theres clearly being aimed at the enemy and it gets hit often.<br>
+We can also see that there's clearly being aimed at the enemy and it gets hit often.<br>

 <p align="center">
 <img src="https://github.com/Slowlor1ss/2D-Shooter-MachineLearning/blob/main/source/Media/ShootingAfterManyGens.gif?raw=true" width="50%" height="50%"><br>